Memorial honors gun violence victims with 45,000 flowers on National Mall - NewsBreak

 She’s hopeful this visual representation of grief reaches the Hall of Congress where gun restrictions are up for debate.

-Harper says something must change especially for youth people who are coping with these tragedies too.
+Harper said something must change, especially for youth people who are coping with these tragedies too.

 “Their friends are being traumatized by losing a friend, by being exposed to the trauma way too young.
 Like whole classrooms of kids going to honor their classmates,” said Harper.
 “It’s a lot that we’re putting our children through.”